taichi-t/nextjs_tailwind_typescript_portfolio/public/MDfiles/my-work-space/my-work-space.md

 ## What is My Work Space

-My Work Space is an advanced Todo List.
-You can add your Todo, and organize them order by weeks, or projects etc. In this project, I focus on UI, for instance you can toggle dark mode or light mode, choose a color theme.
-It's no need SignUp, your todo is saved as local data.
+My Work Space is **an advanced Todo List**.
+You can add your tasks and organize them by weeks, or projects etc. In this project, I focus on UI, for instance you can toggle dark mode or light mode, choose a color theme.

+It's no need sign-up, your todo is saved automatically.
 Let's get started My Work Space 🔥